 I also made some other changes to the UI, based on feedback I got from the testers.
 These didn’t seem to be huge pain points, but it was feedback I found reasonable and therefore implemented it.

-This is the app's final design, although I still get some feedback from time to time and further improve the design.
+This is the app's final design, although I still get some feedback from time to time and try to further improve the design.
 The prototype works both on desktop and mobile:

 View the clickable prototype